Google Rating

 All-on-4 is a unique teeth implant procedure that ensures a full-arch replacement of teeth with just four implants on your upper or lower jaw.
 Dentists can mount crowns or a full set of dentures over the implants to provide a complete array of teeth for the patients.

-It is an ideal option for people who are struggling with terminal dentition as well.
-Terminal dentition is a condition where the patient’s teeth have deteriorated beyond treatment recovery.
-It may also be posing a threat to the patient’s health.
-The only solution for most people with terminal dentition is to extract these teeth and to replace them with prosthetic teeth.
+It is also an ideal option for people who are struggling with terminal dentition, a condition where the patient’s teeth have deteriorated beyond treatment recovery.
+The only solution for most people with terminal dentition is to extract and replace these teeth with prosthetic teeth.

-It is also an excellent treatment solution for people who are encountering edentulism or toothlessness.
+It is also an excellent treatment solution for people encountering edentulism or tooth lessness.

 Before proceeding with the All-on-4 dental implant option, your dentist will screen your teeth and confirm the need for the procedure.
-Your dentist can also advise whether the All-on-4 treatment will provide you with the desired result.
+Your dentist can advise whether the All-on-4 treatment will produce the desired result.

-Many dental clinics have the modern 3D digital imaging equipment to take high-quality images and X-rays of your teeth, gums, and jaws.
-The dentist will check the bone quality and quantity of your jaws using 3D models and 3D radiological dataset.
-They will also use implant surgical planning software to judge the outcome and speed-up the implant procedure.
+Many dental clinics have modern 3D digital imaging equipment to take high-quality images and X-rays of your teeth, gums, and jaws.
+The dentist will check your jaws’ bone quality and quantity using 3D models and a 3D radiological dataset.
+They will also use implant surgical planning software to judge the outcome and speed up the procedure.

 Your dentist will analyse the anatomy of your jaw and identify the best places for implant placement.
 It includes the angulation, distribution, and optimisation of the position of the implants using the software.